Our approach to biodiversity management

 It is worth noting that actions focused on avoiding and mitigating impacts related to land use changes and vegetation removal also prevent greenhouse gas emissions.
 These measures are reinforced in the project planning stages based on guidelines and recommendations within biodiversity and climate change regulations.
 Similarly, actions focused on recovery and offsetting support the capture and maintenance of carbon stocks, with results evaluated within the carbon balance.

 Based on an assessment of the locations of our operations and the results of our annual indicator reports, our main impacts involve changes in ecosystems, primarily through changes in land use and vegetation cover, resulting in the localized loss of flora and the reduction or alteration of fauna habitats.
-In 2024, the total area affected by Vale’s operations totaled 100,267 hectares (our footprint).
-This figure includes areas already altered for the implementation of our operations, as well as those that have already received formal authorization from environmental regulatory agencies for implementation/operation.
-Much of this area is located in Brazil, interfering with the Amazon and Atlantic Forest biomes.
+In 2025, the area affected by Vale’s operations totaled 109,196 hectares (our footprint).

 We always consider the dependence of our businesses on water supply in our planning and strategy.
 In 2024, following the implementation of the TNFD's LEAP approach, we mapped the material dependencies in our various processes (mining, railways, and ports).
 We mapped a significant asset dependency on water supply (groundwater and surface water), as well as climate regulation, mass stabilization, and erosion control.
 In mining processes, the most significant dependencies are water supply (groundwater and surface water), water flow maintenance, and climate regulation.
 For railways, the most significant dependencies are mass stabilization and erosion control, and for ports, water supply (groundwater and surface water) (see risks associated with impacts and dependencies in Biodiversity Risk Management).